Rayan25062011/C-/README.md

 ```
 # !!!NOTICE!!!
-EVERY C- file needs to implement a CLASS "Main" and a function "Main" to wrap up your code, if it does not have them then your code Will fail.
+EVERY C- file needs to implement a CLASS "Main" and a function "Main" where all the code is in the function "Main", if it does not have them then your code Will fail.

 # Goals
 1. Make a package manager